kuldeepmehra27/drupal-learning-path/Drupal-backend/phpunit.md

 2. Navigate to drupal project root directory.

-3. **Require PHPUnit:** In the project directory, run the following command to require PHPUnit and its dependencies:
+3. **Require PHPUnit:** In the project directory, run the following command to require PHPUnit and its dependencies

    $ **composer require --dev phpunit/phpunit:8.x**